yuywang9/MoodsCare/README.md

 ### User Diary Emotion Analysis Model Training
 1. Navigate to Diary_Emotion_Analysis_Model directory
 2. Train the model using User_Diary_Emotion_Analysis_Model.py script with Emotion_Dataset.xls dataset
-3. Deploy the model online
+3. Deploy the model online and connect to mobile app by inputing the URL in line 28 of file MoodsCare/MoodsCareApp/Screens/Summary.jsx

 ## Environment Setup Requirements
 - Node.js v12 or higher